Backcountry Radio Etiquette

 Sharing potential hazards

-We see a weak layer CT9 down 10 cm on Jake’s north trees at 8,000’
+We see the weak layer down 10 cm on Jake’s north trees at 8,000’

 Entering complex terrain